 Professor Fiol-Matta's research has focused on the intersection of gender, culture and nation in twentieth century Latin America, the Caribbean, and the US Latino population.
 She bridges several fields and employs diverse methodologies, principally archival research, psychoanalytic theory, and discursive analysis.
 Her work is interdisciplinary, with an emphasis on literature, media, and music.
 Prof. Fiol-Matta is appointed to the Graduate Center as member of the doctoral faculty of the Hispanic and Luso-Brazilian Languages and Literatures Department.
 She is series editor of New Directions in Latin American Cultures, a cutting-edge book series at Palgrave/Macmillan, with over thirty titles published.
 The recipient of numerous grants and fellowships, Fiol-Matta previously taught at Barnard College.
 She is currently serving her second term as elected Chairperson of the Department of Latin American, Latino, and Puerto Rican Studies.

 - The Great Woman Singer.
-Voice, Gender, and Politics in Puerto Rican Music.
+Gender and Voice in Puerto Rican Music.
 Forthcoming 2016, Duke University Press.